 Just as our expectations of the kitchen have changed radically over the last 20 years, kitchen layouts have evolved to suit.

-The triangle is still used but it’s not as dominant as it once was; there is a move to a more linear approach inspired by the long work benches of the restaurant kitchen.
+The work triangle is still used, but it’s not as dominant as it once was; there is a move to a more linear approach in modern kitchen ideas, inspired by the long work benches of the restaurant kitchen.

-Of course, ergonomics are not the only deciding factor.
-Room shape and size play a vital part, as do lifestyle and aesthetics – an open plan kitchen has to look fabulous as it’s always on show.
+Lifestyle and aesthetics are also important factors – an open plan kitchen for example has to look fabulous as it’s always on show.

-If space allows, built-in banquet, in the shape of an L, could be just what your open-plan space needs.
+If space allows, a built-in banquette in the shape of an L, like the one above, could be just what your open plan space needs.

-Shaped like the letter L, this layout is best in long, thin rooms where space for an island or cabinetry on the opposing wall may not be possible.
+The L-shaped kitchen layout is best in long, thin rooms, where space for an island or cabinetry on the opposing wall may not be possible.

-Lack of size does not have to mean lack of style.
+Small kitchen layouts do not have to mean a lack of style, however.
 Open shelving at the end of the L gives an airy, spacious feel to this narrow kitchen.

-3. Incorporate an L-shape layout in a large kitchen
+12. Incorporate an L-shaped layout in a large kitchen

-Fitting your cabinetry, worktops and storage into an L shape leaves the remainder of your kitchen free for you to express yourself.
+Fitting your cabinetry, countertops and kitchen storage into an L shape leaves the remainder of your kitchen free for you to express yourself.

-If you enjoy cooking with a partner, family or friends, then an L-shape kitchen could be the perfect choice for you.
+If you enjoy cooking with a partner, family or friends, then an L-shaped kitchen could be the perfect choice for you.

-Key to creating a successful kitchen – for cooking and socialising – is planning.
-'The design should be carefully thought out so as to maximize convenience without blocking the flow of space,' explains Jane Stewart, design director at Mowlem & Co.
+Key to creating successful family kitchen ideas – for cooking and socializing – is planning.
+'The design should be carefully thought out so as to maximize convenience without blocking the flow of space,' explains Jane Stewart, design director of Mowlem & Co.
 The last thing you want is to get in the way of someone else.

 An efficient way to do this is to create zones for each area, with everything needed for prep and cooking in one, and table linen and crockery in the other.

-While practical, an island unit won’t provide as much preparation and storage space as a run of units along the sides of the room would.
+Even the most practical kitchen island won’t provide as much preparation and storage space as an L-shaped run of units along the sides of the room would.

-The L-shaped kitchen is one of the most ergonomically accurate kitchen designs in terms of practical and efficient workflow.
+L-shaped kitchens are one of the most ergonomically accurate kitchen designs in terms of practical and efficient workflow.

-This layout perfectly demonstrates how well an L-shape kitchen can work with in open plan space that includes a side return and casual dining area.
+This layout perfectly demonstrates how well an L-shaped kitchen can work within an open plan space that includes a side return kitchen addition and casual dining area.

 This scheme is particularly space-efficient and convenient because there is no physical barrier between the kitchen workspace and the dining table – and both areas can share some of the floor space.

-Create a space that is fit for socialising and large families.
+Create a space that is fit for socializing and large families.

-This layout utilises the two adjoining walls of a room to allow a continuous flow of worktops and cabinets, keep the rest of the space free for an island and dining table.
+This layout utilizes the two adjoining walls of a room to allow a continuous flow of countertops and cabinets, keep the rest of the space free for an island and dining table.

-Shaped like the letter L, this layout is best in narrow kitchens.
-It also works well with an island in bigger rooms, as seen here.
-You will need at least one metre around the perimeter of any central furniture to make this layout work for you.
+Although L-shaped kitchens work best in narrow spaces, they also work well with an island in bigger rooms, as seen here.
+You will need at least 3 feet around the perimeter of any central furniture to make this layout work for you.

 The ability to try out various layouts to find out what truly works reduces the pressure to get your kitchen right first time.

-There’s also a great deal of reassurance to be found in the knowledge that a freestanding kitchen can be configured in different ways to meet your family’s changing needs.
+There’s also a great deal of reassurance to be found in the knowledge that freestanding kitchens can be configured in different ways to meet your family’s changing needs.
 There is just something beautifully chaotic yet cozy about this broken L-shaped kitchen.

 What can I do with an L-shaped kitchen?